Posted: Tue, 18 Sep 2012 22:20

 The gaze of the nation is momentarily on the massive success of @TeamGB in the Olympics and all those Gold medals and amazingly gutsy performances of those who didn't quite 'medal'.

-Suddenly there is so much to say in the short span of time there will be in the media scrum to be THE newspaper campaigning for sport.
-The problem as usual is the..
+Suddenly there is so much to say in the short span of time there will be in the media scrum to be THE newspaper campaigning for sport...
 Read More »

 Posted: Mon, 06 Aug 2012 09:41

 Our success in the Olympics is widely welcomed.
 Whilst there is a throught provoking blog on whether we should be funding our Gold medal tally through the taxpayer elsewhere on this site the challenge of school sport has raised its legacy head again.